September 8, 2018 - 9:30 am

 Boy Scout Troop #37 will be selling beverages and lunch items including hamburgers and hotdogs.

-This event is free for Museum members with a suggested $5 donation for non-members.
+Riding the Rails: Pablo Beach Train Day is free and open to the public.
+The Boardwalk Talk with Neil McGuinness is free for Museum members with a suggested $5 donation for non-members.

 Thank you Atlantic Beach Country Club for sponsoring Riding the Rails: Pablo Beach Train Day!